tigateway/tigateway/webui/readme.md

-# TiGateway Web UI
+# Traefik Web UI

-Access to TiGateway Web UI, ex: http://localhost:8080
+Access to Traefik Web UI, ex: http://localhost:8080

 ## Interface

-TiGateway Web UI provide 2 types of information:
+Traefik Web UI provide 2 types of information:

 - Providers with their backends and frontends information.
 - Health of the web server.